Dyalog/ride/docs/protocol.md

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.

 :red_circle: Why say the above?
 Isn't it obvious for anything to do with networking?

+Command names and their arguments are case-sensitive.

+JSON booleans `true` and `false` can be freely substituted with and should be treated as equivalent to `1` and `0`.

 #Connection setup and teardown